daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 We always update the inactive deployment environment, e.g. if the currently active environment is blue, we will deploy to green and vice versa.

+Deployment environments belonging to a same server environment share the same configuration, uploaded files, media and sessions.

 ## What Pond knows about DO

 These are kept in Pond settings.